blackdante101/QuerifyPHP/README.md

 </p>

 ### About QuerifyPHP
-it's a framework that makes it easy to insert, select, delete and update record of a database in php
+it's a library that makes it easy to insert, select, delete and update record of a database in php

 # Getting Started